pusher/pusher-channels-auth-example/README.md

 ## Using E2E encryption

-To test E2E encryption, generate a random 32 byte master key and add it to your `.env` as `ENCRYPTION_MASTER_KEY`, then use a channel with an encrypted name prefix, e.g.
+To test E2E encryption, generate a random 32 byte master key, base64 encode it and add it to your `.env` as `ENCRYPTION_MASTER_KEY`, then use a channel with an encrypted name prefix, e.g.

 ```
 curl -X POST http://localhost:3030/pusher/auth \